Pride & Peer Pressure: A Tale of Two Rights

 Matlock Bobechko | March 9, 2017 – 4:54 PM EST

 Matlock Bobechko is an eclectic Christian thinker and designer, award-winning short screenwriter and filmmaker.
-This is his collection of notes, poems, blogs and journals with supplementary material under Extra.
-As a rule of thumb, a journal entry will be longer with stronger academic appeal.
+This is his on-going compilation of notes, poems, blogs and journals with additional written material under Extra.
+As a rule of thumb, a Journal entry will be longer with stronger academic appeal.